 The final Thursday Night Football game on NFL Network for Rich Eisen this season promises to be one heck of a sendoff.
 The 11-2 Denver Broncos host the 6-7 San Diego Chargers tonight at Sports Authority Field at Mile High in what could very well end up as one of the season’s highest-scoring games.
 Peyton Manning has been on a tear after the Broncos’ collapse against the Patriots, and he’ll be going against one of the NFL’s worst defenses.
 Meanwhile, Philip Rivers continues to plow through opposing secondaries on his march toward an MVP-worthy season.
 There are other reasons to watch TNF online tonight on NFL Network, which we’ll preview below.
-If you don’t have that luxury, you can also watch Thursday Night Football online using the links below.
+If you don’t have that luxury, you can also watch Thursday Night Football online using one of several different tools.

 The Broncos and Chargers last met six weeks ago.
 In that prime-time outing, the Manning vs. Rivers quarterback battle saw the Broncos offense stage a massive second-half comeback.
 Since that time the Broncos have had a couple of missteps, most notably their collapse against Tom Brady and the New England Patriots.
 But Manning has recovered during the past few weeks, throwing the ball with power and efficiency on the way to numbers against the Kansas City Chiefs and Tennessee Titans that all but cemented his MVP trophy.